KNNeo/knneo.github.io/README.md

 All done by yours truly unless otherwise stated.
 Built to support Firefox and Chromium-based browsers.

-Whole site uses a universal theme file darkmode.js (unless where self-implemented eg. Music Database) to switch between light/dark themes.
+Whole site uses a universal theme file theme.js (unless where self-implemented eg. Music Database) to switch between light/dark themes, with system default on initial visit.

 All versions are kept for archiving purposes, but only latest versions will show up on home page.